 MHFA is well suited to all workplaces seeking to reduce incidences of mental health problems and issues.

-In addition, MHFA is a tool which organizations are using to meet the voluntary requirements of the National Standard on Psychological Health and Safety in the Workplace.
+In addition, MHFA is a tool which organizations are using to meet the voluntary requirements of the National Standard of Canada for Psychological Health and Safety in the Workplace.

 MHFA is an international program active in over 20 countries.
 Research has shown that this evidence-based course offers significant positive impacts for participants and their workplaces, communities, and families, namely: